Subject 1A

 Your cam op nods.
 “Should we get drone shots now or wait?”

-You look concerned.
-“That’s not supposed to happen.”
+“That’s not supposed to happen, right?”

 Suddenly, your comms headset crackles to life.
 Completely unprompted.